CSP197/ViewR/README.md

-# ViewR

 ![Screenshot](public/screenshot.png)

-### This is an image viewer built using React.js via Vite and Tailwind CSS via Headless UI, deployed on Github Pages!
+ViewR is an image viewer built using React.js via Vite and Tailwind CSS via Headless UI, deployed on Github Pages!

 #### Features:
 1. Click on Next Image to view the next image